Delaunay/dota2env/README.md

 # Platform

-* works on windows
+* works best on linux
-* should work on linux
+* there is a bug in windows where state stop updating after 1000 timestep

 #  Install